 Look after your eyes

-Find out why regular eye tests are important, and how a healthy lifestyle can help maintain good vision.
+Find out why regular eye tests (sight tests) are important and how a healthy lifestyle can help maintain good vision.

-It's easy to neglect your eyes because they rarely hurt when there's a problem.
+It's easy to neglect your eyes because they often don't hurt when there's a problem.

 Having an eye test won't just tell you if you need new glasses or a change of prescription – it's also an important eye health check.